chuangcaleb/wtsa/_poosts/The Greatest Showman Series/Come Alive – Analysis.md

 ---
 aliases: Come Alive
-title: "Come Alive – Analysis"
 category: The Greatest Showman Series
 custom_css: showman
 date: 2019-11-15
 ---

+# Come Alive – Analysis

 Come one, come all, come in, come on, come alive (_come back home?_).
 Every moment is just URGHH so alive.
 The use of slo-mo and camera angles are very tasty.
 And the choreo!
 So enticing.